SignLLM: Sign Language Production Large Language Models: Experiments and Discussions

 \subsection{Quantitative Evaluation}

-\textbf{Back Translation.} Back translation means that translate generated sign language videos back into spoken language sentences.
-These sentences are then compared with the original input sentences to evaluate the translation quality.
-This task is widely adopted to evaluate \ac{slp} as it can offer a good indication of the expressiveness of the produced sign language videos \cite{saunders2020progressive}, translation models are trained on the corresponding language data.
+\textbf{Back Translation.} Back translation means translating generated sign language videos back into spoken language sentences.
+These sentences are compared with the original input sentences to evaluate the translation quality.
+The task is widely adopted to evaluate \acf{slp} as it can indicate the accuracy of the produced sign language videos \cite{saunders2020progressive}, our translation models \cite{camgoz2020sign} are trained on the corresponding language Prompt2Sign pose data, the performance is between bleu-4 22.3 and 27.6, it is comparable to the translation model used in previous work.

-In Table \ref{tab:aslp}, we conduct American Sign Language Production back-translation tests using \ourLLMmethodName{} on the ASL part of our new dataset, and Table \ref{tab:gslp} further compares our method with other SOTA approaches for GSLP on the GSL part of \ourDataName{} dataset \cite{saunders2020progressive,saunders2020adversarial,saunders2021continuous,saunders2021mixed,fang2023signdiff}.
-These two languages stand for high-resource languages (\ie, languages with rich data resources), and we have conducted tests at different levels on the dataset, all of which have shown impressive performance, compared with SOTA works in the field.
-This affirms the competitiveness and potential of our proposed method, regardless of the specific sign language in use.
+In Table \ref{tab:aslp}, we conduct American Sign Language Production back-translation tests using \ourLLMmethodName{} on the ASL part of our new dataset, and Table \ref{tab:gslp} further compares our method with other recent approaches for German SLP on the GSL part of \ourDataName{} dataset \cite{saunders2020progressive,saunders2020adversarial,saunders2021continuous,saunders2021mixed,fang2024signdiffdiffusionmodelsamerican}.
+These two languages stand for high-resource languages (\ie, languages with rich data resources), and our comprehensive tests at different levels on the dataset demonstrate impressive performance compared with the latest works in the field.
+The results affirm the competitiveness and potential of our proposed method, regardless of the specific sign language in use.
+More evaluation results and analyses for these two languages can be found in the supplementary materials.

 In Table \ref{tab:mslp}, we present the results of our model for six different sign languages.
 These six languages represent low-resource languages, and they are considered limited languages.
 For languages with low resources, their vocabulary, video time, and diverse corpus sources are relatively low, making training more difficult.
 From the table data, it can be observed that our performance remains strong in languages where training data is lacking.
-As long as the input text/prompt can be encoded as a computationally recognizable word and video exists, our method is capable of translating it into the corresponding language after training.
+As long as the input text/prompt can be encoded as a computationally recognizable word and video exists, our method can translate it into the corresponding language pose video after training.